jizhang/jizhang.github.com/source/_drafts/python-static-type-check.md

         return []
 ```

 Type alias is useful for shortening the type definition.
 And notice the quotes around `Dog`.
 It is called forward reference, that allows you to refer to a type that has not yet been fully defined.
-In a future version, possible Python 3.12, the quotes may be omitted.
+In a future version, possibly Python 3.12, the quotes may be omitted.

 Another useful utility from `typing` module is `TypedDict`. `dict` is a frequently used data structure in Python, so it would be nice to explicitly define the fields and types in it.